jermspeaks/selena-website/content/__about/resume-en.md

 <div align="left">

-- Assisted accountants and the finance team with but not limited to maintaining spreadsheets, financial databases, and budget planning.
+- Assisted accountants and the finance team with but not limited to maintaining spreadsheets, financial databases, CRM, and budget planning.
 - Preformed clerical work such as filing confidential documents, directing phone calls, copying, printing, and faxing documents

 </div>